Imbolc, also known as the Feast of Brigid, on February 1, celebrates the arrival of longer, warmer days and the early signs of spring.

-One folk tradition that continues in some homes on St Brigid's Day (or Imbolc) is that of the Brigid's Bed.
+One folk tradition that continues in some homes on St. Brigid's Day (or Imbolc) is that of the Brigid's Bed.

-As Wikipedia points out, the girls and young, unmarried, women of the household or village create a corn dolly to represent Brigid, called the Brideog ("little Brigid" or "young Brigid"), adorning it with ribbons and baubles like shells or stones.
+The girls and young, unmarried, women of the household or village create a corn dolly to represent Brigid, called the Brideog ("little Brigid" or "young Brigid"), adorning it with ribbons and baubles like shells or stones.
 They make a bed for the Brideog to lie in.

-On St Brigid's Eve (Jan 31), the girls and young women gather together in one house to stay up all night with the Brideog, and are later visited by all the young men of the community who must ask permission to enter the home, and then treat them and the corn dolly with respect.
+On St. Brigid's Eve (Jan 31), the girls and young women gather together in one house to stay up all night with the Brideog, and are later visited by all the young men of the community who must ask permission to enter the home, and then treat them and the corn dolly with respect.

 Brigid is said to walk the earth on Imbolc eve.
 Before going to bed, each member of the household may leave a piece of clothing or strip of cloth outside for Brigid to bless.
 The head of the household will smother (or "smoor") the fire and rake the ashes smooth.